 Disruption is a “given” these days.
 Technological changes are happening so fast, things are exploding and becoming a part of our everyday life.
 To stay ahead, associations must figure out what to embrace and what the next big disruption will be.

-Last week we teamed up with industry experts to discuss just that—the next big disruption.
+In September 2016 we teamed up with industry experts to discuss just that—the next big disruption.
 Hosted by KiKi L’Italien of Amplified Growth (during the first ever Association Chat filmed in front of a live studio audience), we chatted about major communication challenges facing today’s associations and what role technology and social media play in changing landscapes—as well as how we are adapting and succeeding.

 Robb Lee, CMCO, ASAE: The Center for Association Leadership